Why is this important?

 Every day, housing professionals create opportunities for people to find a home from which they can build the rest of their lives.
 The work we do is so important, which is why we want you to have the ability to demonstrate your professionalism and dedication to the sector using professional standards.

 Professionalism is also embedded throughout the Social Housing White Paper in England.
 Your commitment to this will soon become the expected norm and something residents will anticipate.
-It also underpins the spirit of the housing regulation regimes in England, Wales, Scotland and Northern Ireland.

 In the Social Housing White Paper in England, Government makes specific reference to the behaviours and attitudes of people who work in our sector: